Armed forces support

-We provide a full support service for armed forces personnel and their families; from course funding and settling into university life to finding suitable training, careers advice, and making the step into civilian life.
+We provide a full support service for armed forces personnel and their families.
+You could be entitled to course funding to help you take the step into civilian life.
+We'll be there for you from settling into university to finding suitable training or careers advice.

 Supporting the Covenant

 We work in partnership with Lancashire County Council, the NHS and HQ North West in the support and delivery of the Lancashire Armed Forces Covenant Hub providing ongoing daily support to the armed forces community across Lancashire.

 Whether you are still serving or have been resettled, you might be entitled to full or partial funding for an undergraduate or master’s degree.

 The Enhanced Learning Credits Accreditation Services (ELCAS) provide funding for educational courses to enhance your skills and knowledge base.
 The University has been a registered ELCAS service provider since 2006 and has had more than 300 military personnel enrol.

 If you've been out of education for many years, our free fast-track Return to Study programmes will help you make the transition to university study.Find out more

 We work closely with the College for Military Veterans and Emergency Services (CMVES), and have achieved an Armed Forces Covenant Gold award and national acclaim for helping service members resettle.

 The CMVES team based at UCLan can help you and your family make a smooth transition from a career in the military services to civilian life.
 Specialist staff who have experience in the armed forces will provide you with professional guidance and advice if you are planning to leave the armed forces, or are already a military veteran.

 You can speak to a member of the team about anything from resettlement and starting a new career to ELC funding, qualifications, family support and making the most of civilian life.
 It is a great opportunity for you to find out what possibilities exist and get a head start.